Knee Deep

-For the Funkadelic song, see (Not Just) Knee Deep.
-For the video game, see Knee Deep (video game).

 "Knee Deep" is a song recorded by American country music group Zac Brown Band with Jimmy Buffett.
 It was released in May 2011 as the third single from the Zac Brown Band's second major-label album, 2010's You Get What You Give.
 It reached number-one on the U.S. Billboard Hot Country Songs chart for one week in August 2011.
 The song is about laying back and having no worries (some of the lyrics are: "Only worry in the world is the tide gonna reach my chair.")

 Background and writing

-Co-writer Wyatt Durrette told the website Taste of Country that he has been a longtime fan of Jimmy Buffett and that he wanted to write a beach-themed song.
-He based the first verse on a breakup.
+Wyatt Durrette, the co-writer of "Knee Deep", told the website Taste of Country that he has been a longtime fan of Jimmy Buffett and that he wanted to write a beach-themed song.
+He based the first verse on a romantic breakup.
 Durrette brought the song to Brown, who helped him complete the second verse and melody.
-After neither of them could come up with a bridge, they brought the song to Jeffrey Steele, who helped them complete it.
+After neither of them could come up with a bridge, they in turn brought the song to Jeffrey Steele, who helped them complete it.